tdont/Elektor_Demo_Clim/README.md

 ## 1) Project description
 This project aims to create a democratic tools for controlling airconditionning temperature in open spaces with multiples coworkers.

+It requires :
+- one STM32WB5MM-DK board
+- An Atlantic Fujitsu air conditionner

-The system allows two mode :
+The system allows two controlling mode :
 - **Manual**, to be used if someone is just using the space part time, override all setting (similar to an IR remote)
 - **BLE**, allows up to 8 smartphone to be connected and to choose a temperature.
 -- The temperature is selected based on the temperature choosen and the smartphone near the device (accomodate for people going in or out of the space)